jbnunn/CARLADesktop/README.md

 Open Ubuntu's terminal application.
 In one window, start CARLA:

-    cd /opt/carla/bin
+    cd /opt/carla-simulator/bin
     SDL_VIDEODRIVER=offscreen ./CarlaUE4.sh

 No window will open yet, CARLA is just waiting for you to interact with it via the Python API.
-If you run into errors error, I've found another reboot of the system usually fixes it.
+If you run into errors, I've found another reboot of the system usually fixes it.

 ### Launch the manual control script

 In another terminal window (or tab), start the simulation:

     source activate carla
-    cd /opt/carla/binPythonAPI/examples
+    cd /opt/carla-simulator/PythonAPI/examples
     python manual_control.py

 This will bring up the CARLA simulation window.
 You can control your car with the `W,A,S,D` keys.
 Check the source for `manual_control.py` for ways to change or interact with your environment.